Core Web Vitals and Page Experience Updates in 2021: What You Need to Know

 Google doesn’t like it when there is a sudden movement of design elements on a page.
 Bad CLS can be caused by fonts that resize; content such as ads and popups that generate on the page after other onscreen content has already loaded; and images in unspecified sizes that load and have to adjust dynamically to the rest of the page.

-Should you need SEO or other assistance to bring your website up to speed with this update, feel free to talk to us about it.
+Should you need SEO services or other assistance to bring your website up to speed with this update, feel free to talk to us about it.

 Similar Posts